Upcoming Pilgrimages / Our Lady of Angels Roman Catholic Church

 The Jasna Góra Monastery and the miraculous Black Madonna — the greatest Marian shrine of central Europe, under whose protection Poland has placed itself for six centuries.

-In the Footsteps of St. John Paul II
+In the footsteps of St. John Paul II

 St. John Paul II